 Whilst these vary, they include cultural barriers alongside body image and confidence issues as well as financial barriers hindering travel to and from facilities, often resulting in low participation rates for girls from Muslim backgrounds who live in urban areas.

-The sessions were led by England Hockey coaches including local coach Christine Dalby-Albi, a converted Muslim, and have been captured by local photographer, Milie Noble.
+The sessions were led by England Hockey coaches including local coach Christine Dalby-Ali, and have been captured by local photographer, Milie Noble.
 They are set to resume in September as part of England Hockey’s wider Birmingham 2022 legacy programme aimed at increasing participation and improving access and opportunities for people of all ages and backgrounds in West Midlands to play hockey.
 England Hockey and The Muslim Sports Foundation are also exploring the possibility of delivering the project in other cities across the country.

 England Hockey will look to roll out further schemes in partnership with Muslim Sports Foundation.
 We would love to hear from clubs / deliverers who would like to be part of future plans; please email email@example.com.

 “The Commonwealth Games is fantastic for Birmingham and the West Midlands but it is vital that we use it as an opportunity to tackle inactivity and engage with communities across the region, who for a variety of reasons, haven’t had the opportunity to play hockey.
 By working with The Muslim Sports Foundation throughout, we’ve been able to deliver a programme that is sensitive to the barriers faced by Muslim girls and the results have been fantastic.

 "We’ve seen the sessions gain in popularity week-by-week and its been great to see the girls develop a real interest in and love for hockey in that time.
 We’re hoping that we can use this as model to give Muslim girls in other cities across the country the same opportunities to try and play hockey.” - Nick Pink, England Hockey Chief Executive